 Tropical Paradise Peanut Butter Whiskey Cocktail

-- Add peanut butter whiskey, rum, cinnamon simple syrup, cream of coconut, pineapple juice, and aromatic bitters to a shaker with ice.
-Shake vigorously for 20 to 30 seconds.
+- Add rum, peanut butter whiskey, cinnamon simple syrup, cream of coconut, pineapple juice, and aromatic bitters to a shaker with ice.
+Shake vigorously for 20 to 30 seconds until chilled.

-- Garnish with a sprinkle of cinnamon and pineapple fronds.
+- Garnish with a sprinkle of cinnamon, pineapple fronds, and a pineapple slice.